bokeh/bokeh/sphinx/source/docs/installation.rst

 Bokeh with plain Python lists of values.

 The Bokeh plot server does take advantage of NumPy, and may have a hard dependency on several compiled libraries.
+The plot server requires a minimum python version of 2.7 or 3.3.

 For basic usage, have the following libraries installed: